ymelero/PEPA-P/README.md

 <p style="text-align: justify;">
   The first Spanish Constitution from 1812.
 Known as <i>La Pepa</i>, it was a groundbreaking milestone in Spanish history, laying the foundation for constitutionalism.
-It introduced progressive principles for its time, such as national sovereignty, the separation of powers, and equality before the law.
+It introduced progressive principles for its time, such as national sovereignty, the separation of powers, and equality in the eyes of the law.
 The Constitution also guaranteed fundamental rights like freedom of the press and abolished feudal privileges, serving as a symbol of progress and inspiring.
   </p>
   Still, while our contribution may not shape societies like a Constitution, we hope it serves as a small but meaningful step